 - Identify the negative feelings: The next step is to identify the negative emotions that are causing friction.
 These could be your lack of patience or your partner’s temper, which are making you both bitter.

 So the next time you are on the verge of lashing out at your partner, stop and think for a moment.
 If you are not able to control your anger, then do not react.
 Take your time and rethink the scenario with a calm head.

 - Emphasize the positives: Everybody has flaws, and it is completely okay.
 The sooner you accept this, the better it is because once you accept the person for who they are, you will find yourself liberated from the negative thoughts and nagging questions.

-Once the negative thoughts are flushed out, you will be able to see each other’s positives that make you both happy, become more confident about yourself and the relationship, and start trusting your partner.
+Once the negative thoughts are flushed out, you will be able to see each other’s positives that make the relationship stable to achieve happiness,become more confident about yourself and the relationship, and start trusting your partner.
 However, this may not be true if one of the partners has a narcissistic behavior or is a threat to you and your kids.